The Bad Guys (book series): Holiday special

 A holiday special, titled The Bad Guys: A Very Bad Holiday, inspired by the characters from the film was being produced by DreamWorks Animation Television and was directed by Bret Haaland from Fast & Furious Spy Racers and executive produced by Haaland and Katherina Nolfi from Abominable and the Invisible City and Spirit Riding Free.
 The holiday special premiered on 30 November 2023, on Netflix, albeit none of the film's principal voice cast would be reprising their respective roles for the special.

 Halloween special

 A Halloween special and second prequel, titled The Bad Guys: Haunted Heist, was announced in August 2024, and premiered on Netflix on 3 October 2024, with the main voice cast from A Very Bad Holiday reprising their roles.

 Television series

-On 8 October 2025, a prequel series titled The Bad Guys: Breaking In was announced.
+On 8 October 2025, a prequel series titled The Bad Guys: The Series was announced.
 Inspired by the characters from the film, the series follows the Bad Guys as they put together their first crime.
 It was produced by DreamWorks Animation Television, with the main voice cast of the holiday prequels reprising their roles, and premiered on Netflix on 6 November 2025.